ASSERT-KTH/Vecogen/README.md

 - '-ieg': The amount of initial examples generated for each problem
 - '-sfn': The name of the specification file in the folder.
 Used for generating code in folders
 - '-nl': The option to only use natural language in the prompting.
 This means that any formal feedback is not used when iterative prompting.
+- '-pt': The prompt technique used for the code generation.
+Options are 'zero-shot' and 'one-shot'.
+Default is 'zero-shot'

 # Example of usages.
 Make sure you are in the python_modules directory
 - python3 main.py verify_folder -d ../no_loop_problems/0